spryker/spryker-docs/docs/scos/dev/architecture/technology-stack.md

     link: docs/scos/dev/architecture/code-buckets.html
 ---

 Spryker is an e-commerce Commerce OS developed in PHP, that promotes SOLID principles and clean code.
-It’s purpose is to facilitate rapid development in building a customized solution for an e-commerce business.
+It's purpose is to facilitate rapid development in building a customized solution for an e-commerce business.

 Spryker uses a set of well known tools:

 * **Redis**
   Redis is the most popular key-value database; the name is an abbreviation for Remote Dictionary Server.
-In Spryker it’s used as a client side data source for localized content.
+In Spryker it's used as a client side data source for localized content.
 The Redis key-value database avoids the necessity of making queries to the SQL database that would come with a high cost.
 The data stored in Redis is kept in sync with the data stored in the SQL database through specialized cronjobs.
-Redis supports replication, so it’s a solution that enables scalability.
+Redis supports replication, so it's a solution that enables scalability.
 * **Elasticsearch**
   Elasticsearch is a distributed search engine that offers an easy to configure and integrate solution for making searches fast.
 The relevant search data is stored in a dedicated storage, so is similar to using Redis storage; it avoids making a costly query to the SQL database.
 The data stored in Elasticsearch is updated through cronjobs.
 * **Symfony**